cettia/asity/README.md

-Github repository contains latest information about the project for now (The website will be updated later).

 # Asity
 #### Build web framework-agnostic applications on the JVM

-Asity is a lightweight abstraction layer for web frameworks, which is designed to build applications and frameworks that can run on any full-stack framework, any micro framework or any raw server on the JVM without degrading the underlying framework's performance.
-It provides HTTP and WebSocket abstractions.
+Asity is a lightweight abstraction layer for various web frameworks on the Java Virtual Machine, which is designed to build asynchronous web applications including reusable server-side web components and high-level frameworks on top of HTTP and WebSocket, and run them seamlessly across different full-stack frameworks, micro frameworks and raw servers in the Java ecosystem.

+For more details, please visit the [Asity](http://asity.cettia.io) website.

 ### HTTP